Paddy Barnes

 Patrick Gerard Barnes (born 9 April 1987) is an Irish former boxer who competed as an amateur from 2005 to 2016 and as a professional from 2016 to 2019.
-As an amateur he competed in the light-flyweight division, representing Ireland at the 2008, 2012, and 2016 Olympics; winning bronze medals in Beijing and London, and represented Northern Ireland at the 2010 and 2014 Commonwealth Games; winning a gold medal at both events.
+As an amateur he competed in the light-flyweight division, representing Ireland at the 2008, 2012, and 2016 Olympics; winning bronze medals in Beijing and London, and represented Northern Ireland at the 2010 and 2014 Commonwealth Games; winning a gold medal apiece at the two events.
 As a professional, he challenged for the WBC flyweight title in 2018.

 Early life

 Barnes began boxing aged 11.
 He later joined the East Coast Boxing club.
 Barnes had an amateur record of 2-19 after his first 21 fights Aged 16, he joined Holy Family ABC in Belfast.

 Amateur career

 2007 | European Union Amateur Championships

 In 2007, Barnes competed at the EU Championships in Dublin.
 He had his medal hopes crushed however when he suffered an eye injury.
 With bleeding found behind his retina, Barnes was forced out of the competition.